 The veined rapa whelk is a large, predatory snail that lives in the lower Chesapeake Bay.
 It is an invasive species.

 The veined rapa whelk grows to 6 to 7 inches in length.
-It has a heavy, rounded shell with a short spire (tip) and large body whorl.
-Its shell is almost as wide as it is long, giving it a boxy appearance and varies in color from gray to reddish-brown with dark brown dashes on the spiral ribs.
+It has a heavy, rounded shell with a short spire and large body whorl.
+Its shell is almost as wide as it is long, giving it a boxy appearance, and it varies in color from gray to reddish-brown with dark brown dashes on the spiral ribs.
 Most shells have distinctive black veins throughout.
 The inside of the shell is deep orange.

 Burrows deeply into sandy areas of the Bay’s bottom.
 Can tolerate large temperature fluctuations, polluted water and low oxygen levels.
 In winter, it may migrate to deeper waters to avoid freezing surface waters.